muellerberndt/laser-ethereum/README.md

 accounts = {address: account}
 ```

-Once initialized, symbolic execution is started with the `fire_lasers(entry_address)` function.
+Once initialized, symbolic execution is started with the `sym_exec(entry_address)` method.
 The `entry_address` argument specifies the contract to be used as the entrypoint (the other mapped contracts are made available for message calls).

 ```